bswan0002/bswan0002/README.md

 * Cellr | <a href="https://github.com/Lmontanari20/Cellar-front-end">Front End Repo</a> | <a href="https://github.com/Lmontanari20/Cellar-back-end">Back End Repo</a>
   * A wine cellar tracker web app where users create an interactive, rearrangeable wine cellar graphical display to log and visualize their wine collection
   * Video walkthrough coming soon
+* Only Tasks | <a href="https://github.com/bswan0002/to-do-frontend">Front End Repo</a> | <a href="https://github.com/tbustama/to-do-backend">Back End Repo</a>
+  * A vanilla JavaScript todo list web app where estimated duration of tasks are used to dynamically generate SVG status bars on corresponding days in the calendar
+  * Video walkthrough coming soon
 ---

 **Skills**